-Dunkirk Discovery Garden
+Dunkirk Discovery Garden and Adventure Garden

-The Discovery Garden is a large area at one end of the school field and is fenced off as a separate space so that the children feel they are entering a very different place when they go through the gateway.
+The Discovery Garden at Highfields is a large area at one end of the school field and is fenced off as a separate space so that the children feel they are entering a very different place when they go through the gateway.
 We grow plants for food there, but so much more than that happens: there are willow domes, seats, a fire circle (used in forest school sessions), hills to climb, wildlife-friendly plants, trees, a small orchard and much more.

 We go outside throughout the year exploring the changes in the natural world, finding natural treasures, looking, listening and asking questions all the time.
 This encourages children to be active out-doors and by making sensible clothing choices they are actively involved in making their own risk assessments.
 The school has waterproofs for the children and when the weather is cold we make warm drinks and often a warm snack to share there.

 It’s very much a space that will continue developing and growing.
 Each class is growing different fruit and vegetables and this will develop over time.